 Use this delicious red chile sauce for enchiladas or anywhere else you need a red chile sauce.
 This red enchilada sauce can be mild, medium or spicy, depending on the chiles you use.
 You can also use a combination of different chiles to perfect your enchilada sauce.

-- 2 lbs chili peppers (fresh red see below for types)
+- 2 pounds chili peppers (fresh red, see below for types)

 - 4 chili peppers (dried red, see above link for types)

 - 1 tablespoon lard (or cooking oil)

 - 1/2 small white onion (peeled and finely chopped)

 - 6 cups water

 - 1 tablespoon dried oregano

 Boil 8 cups of water and let the dried chiles soak in it, for about 15-20 minutes.